ShinyTrinkets/docs/blogs/captain-log.md

 This is not the most natural, or the most confortable thing to do, but it's the only way that aligns to my vision.<br/>
 This will be needed to allow the [Spinal 🌀](https://github.com/ShinyTrinkets/spinal) applications talk to each other, sync up, share logs, share data, or collaborate to finish tasks.

+Github has a specific topic about it: [Github decentralization topic](https://github.com/topics/decentralization).

 I started to watch some podcasts about decentralized technologies:
 * IRL podcast [S4 Ep6: Decentralize It](https://irlpodcast.org/season4/episode6/)
 * Changelog podcast [Ep 346: Off the grid social networking with Manyverse](https://changelog.com/podcast/346)